 Here are some examples of things that are not food that can have everything to do with why we overeat—especially if you are a busy, high-achieving woman running a business or a small empire or a household:

 If you don’t address these very real issues and instead push harder and harder just to follow the food plan, you’re not only missing the point, you aren’t aiming at what’s necessary to create a lasting solution.

 For most of us, the key to NOT eating the whole bag, and to staying on track and actually losing weight lies in figuring out how to deal with our complicated lives without turning to food for comfort, stress relief, quick energy, or to help us cope with our emotions.
 This is a huge part of what I call creating peace with food.
 It’s an approach that creates lasting changes because it’s a process that guides us to create solid solutions to the problems that trigger overeating in the first place.
 The journey towards peace with food makes our whole life better.

 Superwoman doesn’t need another diet, but real life superwomen I know could usually benefit from asking why they struggle to live and eat the way they want to.

 What are your hurdles and triggers?
 Are you using food as a band aid when it’s really life that is out of balance?
 Leave a comment and share your thoughts.

 Take good care,

 Would you like a step-by-step program for identifying the reasons you overeat, taking charge of emotional eating and creating peace with food?
-Registration for my 2013 Peace with Food program is now open.
+Check out Peace with Food Plus.